vvvv/vvvv.org/content/blog/2025/Development News/Introducing-Presets/index.md

 ---

 Now that you have your public channels cued using presets, you'll want to send out the actual values of your parameters to the world.
-This is when you'll want to learn about [Bindings].
+This is when you'll want to learn about [Bindings](../Introducing-Bindings/index.md).